 Prosecutor: 2 officers justified for firing during shootout

 TERRE HAUTE, Ind.
-(AP) — Two western Indiana police officers won't face criminal charges for firing on a man who died after authorities say he fatally shot a Terre Haute police officer.
+(AP) — Two police officers won't face criminal charges for firing on a man who authorities say shot and killed a western Indiana police officer during an exchange of gunfire.

-The Tribune-Star reports Wolfe died at the scene from a self-inflicted gunshot wound to the head.
+The Tribune-Star reports that Wolfe died at the scene from a self-inflicted gunshot wound to the head.

 Modesitt says an additional injury to Wolfe's head suggests he may have been grazed by a gunshot or injured by a bullet fragment during the exchange of gunfire.